-I’ll take a look at the WNBA odds to win the championship, analyze the favorites, and highlight my favorite sleeper.
-Then, I’ll give you my early WNBA championship prediction with the All-Star Game coming up soon!
+I’ll take a look at the latest WNBA odds to win the championship, analyze the favorites and contenders, and highlight my favorite sleeper.
+Then, I’ll give you my WNBA championship prediction as the postseason is underway!

 2025 WNBA Championship Betting Odds